ROCm/rocr_debug_agent/src/README.md

-# Building the rocr_debug_agent
+# Building the ROCdebug-agent

-The rocr_debug_agent can be built on Ubuntu 16.04, Ubuntu 18.04, and Centos 7.6.
+The ROCdebug-agent can be built on Ubuntu 16.04, Ubuntu 18.04, and Centos 7.6.

-To build the rocr_debug_agent, compatible versions of the runtime and the libhsakmt library must be available.
+To build the ROCdebug-agent, compatible versions of the runtime and the libhsakmt library must be available.
 The latest versions of these files are available from the ROCR-Runtime and ROCT-Thunk-Interface repositories, here:

 * ROCR-Runtime https://github.com/RadeonOpenCompute/ROCR-Runtime
 * ROCT-Thunk-Interface: https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface

-Build the rocr_debug_agent Library
+Build the ROCdebug-agent Library

 1. Specify the ROCR-Runtime headers and libraries path, the ROCT-Thunk-Interface headers and libraries path, and the lightning compiler path in Debug_Agent_PREFIX_PATH